rafaelchiti/flux-commons-store/README.md

 ## More docs to come.

-For more details please check the tests and the `store.js` the code is very simple and self explanatory.
+For more details please check the tests and the `store.js` the code is very simple and self explanatory (hopefully).